neuralmagic/deepsparse/examples/aws-marketplace/README.md

 ## Step 1: Subscribe to DeepSparse
-[Subscribe](https://aws.amazon.com/marketplace/pp/prodview-zx6s55xbdjgoa) to the DeepSparse Inference Runtime from the AWS Markplace.
+[Subscribe](https://aws.amazon.com/marketplace/pp/prodview-zx6s55xbdjgoa) to the DeepSparse Inference Runtime from the AWS Marketplace.

 ## Step 2: Configure your DeepSparse Runtime